ANNA GARAFEEVA

 AWARDS:

-2 nominations for the Russian National Golden Mask Award, 2022
+2 nominations for the Russian National Golden Mask Award, 2021

 best contemporary dance performance/ best contemporary choreography

-With the support of the Festival Diaghilev, Pro Helvetia, GARAGE, Institut Français, festivals “Brusfest”, “Territory”, Museum of Moscow.
+Commissioned by the Festival Diaghilev, Pro Helvetia, GARAGE, Institut Français, festivals “Brusfest”, “Territory”, Museum of Moscow.

 Zen Garden